Education policy lobbying

 Over education reduces the value, pay, and career opportunities of engineers.

-In 2020, the Union of Professional Engineers conducted a study on the completing of engineering training and the costs caused by the interruption of studies (in Finnish):
+In 2020, the Union of Professional Engineers in Finland conducted a study on the completing of engineering training and the costs caused by the interruption of studies (in Finnish):

 Engineers are the engines of growth in Finland